 It could be a good year for women.
 Aviron Pictures (from execs David Dinerstein, William Sadleir, et al.) has “A Private War,” with Rosamund Pike as war correspondent Marie Colvin, directed by Matthew Heineman.
 Sony Pictures Classics has “Capernaum,” Jury Prize winner at Cannes directed and co-written by Nadine Labaki.
 In addition, Bleecker Street has two female-directed movies — Debra Granik’s “Leave No Trace” and Elizabeth Chomko’s “What They Had” — plus female-centric movies like “Colette,” with Keira Knightley and director Wash Westmoreland, and recent opener “Disobedience” starring the two Rachels, Weisz and McAdams.
 Also directed by women: Josie Rourke’s “Mary Queen of Scots” (Margot Robbie, Saoirse Ronan, Focus); and Mimi Leder’s “On the Basis of Sex” (Ginsburg bio starring Felicity Jones and Armie Hammer, also Focus).

-Still under-represented are Asian-Americans, Muslims, disabled people, plus many others.
+Still under-represented are Asian-Americans, Muslims, people with disabilities, plus many others.
 But one lives in hope.

 Two very different period pieces offer timely tales, with “Outlaw King,” Netflix’s story of 14th century Scotland from David Mackenzie (“Hell or High Water”); and Sony TriStar’s “The Front Runner” from Jason Reitman starring Hugh Jackman as Gary Hart.